shawna-p/mysterious-messenger/docs/cg-albums.rst

     y "common_4" (img=True)
     msg z "common_4" img

 The program will take care of resizing the CG for the chatroom and allowing the player to view it full-size.
 It will also unlock the CG in the appropriate album and notify the player if they have not yet seen the image in the album.
-If this is the first time the player has seen this image, it will also become available for use as a bonus profile picture (see [[INSERT LINK HERE]]).
+If this is the first time the player has seen this image, it will also become available for use as a bonus profile picture (see :ref:`Bonus Profile Pictures`).

 You can see an example of a CG posted in a text message in ``tutorial_3b_VN.rpy``, and an example of a CG posted during a chatroom in ``tutorial_5_coffee.rpy``.